-The market for acquiring exclusive digital rights from content owners is competitive, especially for the distribution of music catalogues owned by independent labels.
-The number of commercialized music recordings available for acquisition is large and many of the more desirable music recordings are already subject to digital distribution agreements or have been directly placed with digital entertainment services.
+The market for acquiring rights from content owners is competitive, especially for the distribution of music catalogues owned by independent labels.
 We face competition in our pursuit to acquire additional content, which may reduce the amount of music content that it is able to acquire or license and may lead to higher acquisition prices.
 Our competitors may from time to time offer better terms of acquisition to content owners.
-Increased competition for the acquisition of digital rights to music recordings may result in a reduction in operating margins and may reduce our ability to distinguish itself from our competitors by virtue of our music library.
+Increased competition for the acquisition of rights to music recordings may result in a reduction in operating margins and may reduce our ability to distinguish ourselves from our competitors by virtue of our music library.